rero/rero-ils/INSTALL.rst

 ..............

 1. ``cd`` to the sources, ie ``<local_dir.>/src/reroils-app/reroils-app``
-#. ``git remote set-url master git@gitlab.rero.ch:rero21/reroils-app.git`` to add the gitlab.rero.ch_ remote repository
+#. ``git remote set-url origin git@gitlab.rero.ch:rero21/reroils-app.git`` to add the gitlab.rero.ch_ remote repository
 #. check that your master branch is up to date: ``git fetch``, or ``git reset --hard origin/master`` **Changes will be lost**
 #. ``git checkout -b <your-dev-branch>`` to create a new branch for your developments
 #. select a task your going to realize